glotzerlab/signac-docs/docs/source/aggregation.rst

 Aggregation
 ===========

-This chapter provides information about the passing aggregates of jobs to operation functions.
+This chapter provides information about passing aggregates of jobs to operation functions.

 .. _aggregator_definition: